Line-up unveiled for crime writing festival with guest programmer Sir Ian Rankin

 The festival takes place in Stirling in September.

-Authors Kate Atkinson, Kathy Reichs and Jo Nesbo will be among those appearing at a crime writing festival guest programmed by Sir Ian Rankin.
+Authors Kate Atkinson, Kathy Reichs and Jo Nesbo will be among those appearing at an “incredibly welcoming” crime writing festival guest programmed by Sir Ian Rankin.

 Sir Ian, creator of the detective John Rebus, is the first guest programmer for the festival, which takes place in Stirling in September.